The “Emblems” in The Apostles’ Doctrine and Fellowship

 “[T]here is not a soul that can at all procure salvation, except it believe whilst it is in the flesh, so true is it that the flesh is the very condition on which salvation hinges.
 And since the soul is, in consequence of its salvation, chosen to the service of God, it is the flesh which actually renders it capable of such service.
 The flesh, indeed, is washed [in baptism], in order that the soul may be cleansed . . . the flesh is shadowed with the imposition of hands [in confirmation], that the soul also may be illuminated by the Spirit; the flesh feeds [in the Eucharist] on the body and blood of Christ, that the soul likewise may be filled with God” (The Resurrection of the Dead , 8).

 Origen was a brilliant scholar from Alexandria in north Africa who lived from 185-254 AD.
 Jaenen says that Origen “wrote about ‘bread and the chalices as the images’ of Christ’s flesh and blood” (300).
-Although he was well-known for emphasizing that scripture can have literal, moral and mystical levels of meaning, Origen also said,
+Although he was well-known for emphasizing that scripture can have literal, moral and mystical levels of meaning, Origen also believed that, in Catholic theology, the sacraments are visible signs that both symbolize and effect the invisible grace they signify.
+They both signify and inwardly communicate the spiritual realities they represent:

 “Formerly, in an obscure way, there was manna for food; now, however, in full view, there is the true food, the flesh of the Word of God, as he himself says: ‘My flesh is true food, and my blood is true drink’ [John 6:55]” (Homilies on Numbers 7:2)